Claude Code /insights Review: What 4,516 Messages Reveal About My AI Coding Patterns

 Reflect improvements in CLAUDE.md: Recording improvements suggested by

-/insightsin CLAUDE.md means Claude Code will automatically follow those rules. -
+/insightsin CLAUDE.md means Claude Code will automatically follow those rules.
+Claude Code Best Practices covers official recommendations applied to real projects in detail. -

 Watch for error patterns: If you see many “File Too Large” or “Command Failed” errors, your workflow needs adjustment.